 Many PTO clergy help regularly in their home parishes or enable ministry to be provided during vacancies, clergy holidays, and other absences.

-The grant (and removal) of PTO is at the Bishop’s discretion, and does not carry the particular rights and responsibilities of licensed ministry.
+The grant (and removal) of PTO is at The Bishop’s discretion and does not carry the particular rights and responsibilities of licensed ministry.
+It is not renewed automatically upon expiry.

-If you are seeking PTO, either for the first time, or as a renewal of your existing permission, please contact:
+If you are seeking PTO, either for the first time, or as a renewal of your existing permission, please complete one of the forms below:

 The Rev’d Andy Birks